Manuel-Ferreras/Setting-Up-SIEM-SPLUNK-AWS-/README.md

 Them I went to my Splunk address web server the is going to be HTTP://(your ec2 public IP):(your assing port
   <img src="https://i.imgur.com/JdJgW33.png" height="40%" width="44%" alt=/>

+  - to make my splunk web server to start at boot you got to type this command in your bin directory
+    - ./splunk enable boot-start
+    - systemctl enable splunk
+    - sysmtemctl start splunk